St. Paul's College, Hong Kong: Wayfarer

 Wayfarer was first published in 1958, but was subsequently suspended until 1963, when the college started to publish Wayfarer annually.
 Each issue is prepared by an editorial board formed by students, under the supervision of teacher advisors, since the 4th issue (1965–66) – the first three issues were prepared entirely by teachers.

 Printed in black-and-white for more than 40 years, the first Wayfarer in colour, Issue 45, was published for the 2006–2007 academic year (155th Anniversary of the college).
 As of December 2013, Wayfarer has published 51 issues.

 Wayfarer is a bilingual publication.
 Contents include college report, photographs of classes and groups, club reports, features and contributions.

-Other than Wayfarer, the College also composes a book with passages written by students throughout the term.
+Other than Wayfarer, the college also composes a book with passages written by students throughout the term.

 Activities and achievements

 Academic

 The HKCEE and HKALE results of the school are sound with a very high percentage of students reaching the entrance requirements for local university and matriculation degrees.

 With the start of new examination, HKDSE, there is still a very high percentage of students meeting general requirements (33222) for local undergraduate university programmes.

-Besides local universities, the school provides chances to apply international examinations, like IGCSE, GCE.
+Besides local universities, the school provides chances to apply international examinations, like IAL, GCE.
 Students are able to enter foreign universities through international examination.
+Past SPC students have attended Princeton University, Cambridge University, Oxford University, Cornell, UPenn, and other prestigious institutions.